bedrocklinux/bedrocklinux-website/markdown/1.0alpha3/troubleshooting.md

   xorg.
 Simply ensure `/lib/modules` is shared both there and the client which provides the kernel (if they are different).

-- xorg needs to be installed the client which provides xorg and clients which will provide applications which require graphics-card-acceleration (such as compositing window manager, CAD tool or videogame).
+- xorg needs to be installed the client which provides xorg and *might* need to be installed in clients which will provide applications which require graphics-card-acceleration (such as compositing window manager, CAD tool or videogame).
 Yes, this is a lot of extra disk space used, but it is necessary (as explained below).
 If you'd rather save disk space, make all of these the same client; ie, use the same client to provide the kernel, xorg, and all graphics-card-acceleration-requiring applications.

 - The client which provided the kernel should have the proprietary nvidia